 10. How much does it cost and where can I do a quick test?

 The rapid antibody test price is 40 euros per person.
-The PCR price is 140 euros per person and the ELISA test price, 60 euros.
+The PCR price is 125 euros per person, the price for the rapid antigens test is 60 euros and the ELISA test price, 60 euros.
 You and your family can take the tests in Madrid, in our office at Calle Miguel Ángel number 11, on the second floor.

 We also exclusively distribute our rapid antibody tests from a box of 20 tests and wholesale.
 If you are interested, see here the presentation about our tests or write to us at firstname.lastname@example.org

 Photographs: KirstenMarie, Life Length, Nick Fewings